jayantp07/Research_Internship/README.md

 Thanks to Professor Yuji Iwahori and Hiroyasu Usami for their constant help and support.

+This repository contains codes in Python3 developed by author for the abovementioned topic.

 Note :

 a) To obtain weights of trained U-Net with test Dice Coefficient of 0.60 for LNs candidate generation as stated in algorithm.